corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 supports two modifications to enumerated types, adding new constants, and renaming existing constants

 {{< warning >}}
-Once added evolution annotations MUST NEVER be removed from a class, doing so will break both forward and backward compatibility for this version of the class and any version moving forward.
+Once added, evolution annotations MUST NEVER be removed from a class, doing so will break both forward and backward compatibility for this version of the class and any version moving forward.
 {{< /warning >}}